y-broad/react-blog/README.md

 # React Blog

-A portfolio project — a blog browser built with React and Vite.
+A demo project — a blog browser built with React and Vite.
 Fetches users, posts, and comments from the [JSONPlaceholder](https://jsonplaceholder.typicode.com) API.

 ## Features